Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_31.png)

 === "Priority"
-    !!! info "This field mapping is optional if syncing tasks" If you are not syncing tasks you can skip this section
+    !!! info "This field mapping is optional if syncing tasks.
+You can save using [Auto-Map](#using-the-auto-map-properties-feature)."
+        If you are not syncing tasks you can skip this section

     ![](img/jira-task-mapping-priority.png)